 This version displays influences from Arabic and Berber languages and features cultural references unique to the Maghreb region.

 The Arabic language and culture have influenced Maghreb French, which has become an essential part of it.
-This language is more similar to Parisian French than sub-Saharan dialects.
+This language is more similar to Parisian French than to sub-Saharan dialects.

 (iv) Egyptian / Eastern Africa